 Family Leave Loans

-Request a family leave loan to obtain the financial help you need to pay your ongoing bills while on FMLA.
+Request an emergency loan to obtain the financial help you need to pay your ongoing bills while on FMLA.
 This option will help the greatest number of workers as you do not need to purchase anything before the need arises, and you can take advantage in most states.

 You will have to repay the money with interest.
 However, having the extra funds on hand can keep you from falling behind on payments.
 One late payment could remain on your consumer report for seven years.